hawkspar/spy/README.md

 ### About eddy viscosity

 _SPYB_ can handle an eddy viscosity but is unable to compute one !
 The only way to include one right now is to compute one using _OpenFOAM_, convert it to _meshio_ friendly format using a custom _Paraview_ macro and feed it to `cases/nozzle/src/OpenFOAM_reader`.
 This will create a `baseflow` directory with a `nut` subfolder containing `.npy` files that _SPY_ can use.
 Note that _OpenFOAM_ and _SPY_ can operate on different meshes, as long as the _SPY_ one is included in the _OpenFOAM_ one.

+`cases/nozzle/src/OpenFOAM_reader` contains a couple of surprises that are essential to the `nozzle` case but which may prove detrimental to your case.
+For instance `SPYB.smootenNu` includes a smoothing of the eddy viscosity field as well as a cut-off.

 Given a list of OpenFOAM times of interest `times` and associated parameters `Res` and `Ss`, providing appropriate paths to the _OpenFOAM_ and _SPY_ cases, the following _Paraview_ macro will convert _OpenFOAM_ `.vtk` output into `.xmf` that _meshio_ can read.